-The Greek Empire spanned the years between the sixth and third centuries B.C., when juvenile misbehavior was considered to be a serious problem.
+The Greek Empire spanned the years between the sixth and third centuries BCE, when juvenile misbehavior was considered to be a serious problem.
 The Greeks responded to delinquency by creating laws holding parents responsible for the behavior of their children.
-These were likely the first parental-liability laws (see the "Delinquency Prevention" feature).
+These were likely the first parental-liability laws (see Box 1.3, the "Delinquency Prevention" feature).

 If today's definition of assault was applied to the behavior of ancient Greek children, Greek society would have been filled with children who were "psychopathic delinquents."
-In fact, many Greek children were so unruly that a law was passed specifically prohibiting them from beating up their parents.
+Many Greek children were so unruly that a law was passed specifically prohibiting them from beating up their parents.
 Some historians blame this aggressive behavior on the values of the larger society.
 Young Greeks were exposed to violence from an early age.
 Their heads were filled with stories of psychopathic gods and humans such as Kronos, who castrated his father; Hephaestus, who chained up his mother; and reprobate humans such as Oedipus, who killed his father and married his mother.
 Many Greek stories also gave vivid examples of what parents might do to their children:

-- Heracles slaughtered his children in a fit of madness. - Agave killed and dismembered her son, Pentheus. - Tantalus chopped up his son, Pelops, to be eaten at a banquet held in honor of the gods. - Laius nailed together the ankles of his infant son, Oedipus, before leaving the child to perish on a mountain. - Medea murdered her children to punish her husband for abandoning her for another woman.
+- Heracles slaughtered his children in a fit of madness. - Agave killed and dismembered her son, Pentheus. - Tantalus chopped up his son, Pelops, to be eaten at a banquet held in honor of the gods. - Laius nailed together the ankles of his infant son, Oedipus, before leaving the child to perish on a mountain.